Russians scoff at Western fears of Ukraine invasion - NewsBreak

 Russians scoff at Western fears of Ukraine invasion

-MOSCOW — (AP) — While the U.S. warns that Russia could invade Ukraine any day, the drumbeat of war is all but unheard in Moscow, where pundits and ordinary people alike don't expect President Vladimir Putin to launch an attack on its ex-Soviet neighbor.
+While the U.S. warns that Russia could invade Ukraine any day, the drumbeat of war is all but unheard in Moscow , where pundits and ordinary people alike don't expect President Vladimir Putin to launch an attack on its ex-Soviet neighbor.

 Putin's angry rhetoric about NATO's plans to expand to Russia's “doorstep” and its refusal to hear Moscow's concerns has struck a chord with the public, tapping into a sense of betrayal by the West after the end of the Cold War and widespread suspicion about Western designs.